voiceboxer/voiceboxer-api-client/README.md

 # Usage

-Initiate the module with a config for the api endpoint and client_id, the air endpoint and cookies-js defaults for storing a session cookie.
+Initiate the module with a config for the api endpoint and client_id, the air endpoint and optional cookies-js defaults for storing a session cookie.

 ```javascript
 var config = {